renderbox/django-template-extensions/README.txt

 WARNING: This code is in an Alpha state, is untested and in flux,
 		 use at your own risk.
-Don't build anything that depends heavily on it yet as somethings may change radically.
+Don't build anything that depends heavily on it yet as some things may change radically.

 This is intended to be a series of useful extensions for the Django template system.
 The initial push includes a template tag used for rendering partials.
 A Partial is